 - Evaluation of Finetuned Models:

-expressed interest in being able to evaluate finetuned models against a test dataset for comparison with the base model.
+@z7yeexpressed interest in being able to evaluate finetuned models against a test dataset for comparison with the base model.
 They included an example of potential commands theyâd like to run. - Loss Spikes:

-experienced sudden loss spikes when training, but managed to stabilize this by adjusting the learning rate to 0.0005. - Memory Constraints: A discussion arose about memory constraints when training large models.
+@casper_aiexperienced sudden loss spikes when training, but managed to stabilize this by adjusting the learning rate to 0.0005. - Memory Constraints: A discussion arose about memory constraints when training large models.

-suggested the use of offload, assuming the VM has sufficient RAM. - Issue with Model Saving: Several members, including
+@casper_aimentioned they were unable to fit a model on 8x A100 using FFT due to its memory-consuming nature.@nruaifsuggested the use of offload, assuming the VM has sufficient RAM. - Issue with Model Saving: Several members, including

-shared a link to a Pull Request on Github that addresses the problem. - Mixtral Model Performance: When comparing the Mixtral and Mistral models,
+@casper_aiand@caseus_, discussed an issue when trying to save a model during multi-GPU training.@caseus_shared a link to a Pull Request on Github that addresses the problem. - Mixtral Model Performance: When comparing the Mixtral and Mistral models,

-also shared a Pull Request which aims to improve DeepSpeed loading for the Mixtral model.
+@casper_aiobserved that the Mixtral model seemed to have more stable loss during finetuning.@caseus_also shared a Pull Request which aims to improve DeepSpeed loading for the Mixtral model.

 â· #general-help (14 messagesđ„):